-As of September 30, 2019, the income tax returns of the Company and its subsidiaries were audited as follows:
+As of December 31, 2019, the income tax returns of the Company and its subsidiaries were assessed and approved as follows:

-The Company Subsidiary - King's Town Bank International Leasing Co., Ltd. Sub-subsidiary - King's Town International Real Estate Management Co., Ltd. Income tax declaration and audit Audited up to the year of 2017 Audited up to the year of 2017
+Income tax declaration and audit

+The Company Audited up to the year of 2017

+Subsidiary - King's Town Bank International Audited up to the year of 2017

+Leasing Co., Ltd.

+Sub-subsidiary - King's Town International Audited up to the year of 2017

+Real Estate Management Co., Ltd.